sws2apps/organized-app/README.md

 There are so many features we want to implement:

 • Territories management

 • Meeting duties scheduling

 • Field service meeting scheduling and viewing

 • Hall cleadning scheduling

 • Congregation activities

 • More printed schedules and form (like S-13 and more)

 ## Want to contribute?

 We really appreciate your volunteer spirit!
-You can contribute to the app in a few ways – 1. by telling others about Organized app, 2. supporting the app by donating, or 3. helping with React development, UI design or translation.
+You can contribute to the app in a few ways:

+1. by telling others about Organized app,
+2. supporting the app by donating, or
+3. helping with React development, UI design or translation.
 Please read our [contribution guide](./CONTRIBUTING.md) on how to do so.